-Digital inclusion is a key pillar in the competitiveness of businesses owned and operated by Aboriginal and Torres Strait Islander people themselves, with all the benefits those arrangements can bring to the economic sustainability of Australian Indigenous communities.
-Investment in the NBN and other internet service provider infrastructure is key to overcoming isolation and lack of connectivity in regional and remote communities.
+Digital inclusion is a key pillar in the competitiveness of Indigenous-owned and -operated businesses and the economic sustainability of Indigenous communities.
+Investment in NBN and other internet service provider infrastructure is key to overcoming isolation and lack of connectivity in regional and remote communities.
 Ubiquitous connectivity, particularly in an advanced sophisticated economy such as Australia, is no longer a novel, exotic luxury - it is well-established, normalised, and fundamental to social and economic participation.
+However, connectivity is just the first step to digital inclusion, as many Indigenous artists living in highly connected urban locations still experience digital exclusion.
+Therefore, capacity building, support for the proliferation of business-building digital tools and government policies which encourage market growth (such as recognition and protection of Indigenous Cultural Intellectual Property) are vital supports.
+Technologically-enabled activation of social and economic opportunities in the digital economy centred on Indigenous art and destination tourism are vital to building thriving Indigenous communities.